RobotLocomotion/drake-external-examples/drake_cmake_installed/README.md

 of Drake (usually last night's build).
 Ignore this if that version is desired.
 Otherwise, the following are alternative options for which version of Drake to download.

+To use any of these options, instead of running `install_prereqs`, first run the code for whichever option you prefer below.
+Each option downloads Drake to the `$HOME` directory.

 1. A specific version (date-stamped)